a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-comment-siren-song.markdown

 ---

 Developers love comments!
 They love documenting their code, leaving little comment breadcrumbs that explain some tricky section of code, or leaving a reminder for their later self.
-Everyone who writes these comments thinks that they're making a [pareto improvement](http://en.wikipedia.org/wiki/Pareto_efficiency) to the codebase, when, in fact, it's quite the opposite.
+Everyone who writes a comment thinks that they're making a [pareto improvement](http://en.wikipedia.org/wiki/Pareto_efficiency) to the codebase, when, in fact, it's quite the opposite.
 Comments are especially dangerous because there are many situations where it *seems* like a comment will help, but beware the siren's call!